mikeant42/ProjAlpha/README.md

 - dialogue system
 - npc spawning system
 - once in a while client sends entire game world.
 Server checks and corrects anything out of sync
-- lag compensation / client side prediction / resyncing after lost or delayed packets
+- resyncing after lost or delayed packets
 - use udp port for real time packets, e.g. movement
 - authenticating packets based on timestamps, etc.
 - split server into LoginServer and GameServer
 - split client into launcher and game
 - replace the NetworkedComponent class with IDComponent
 - write more gc friendly code

-Create "shadow" projectile on client that is the real server object Create projectile which you see on the screen Interpolate between the position of the server object and the shadow projectile.
-This will introduce client prediction.

-Rewrite packet code oop
+- Rewrite packet code oop with a base of x,y,id
-Entity
-- has x,y

 CharacterPckt extends Entity
 GameObject extends Entity